Travel Guide: Safety in Juarez and El Paso [2023]

 Flying into El Paso

 If you’ve decided to fly into El Paso International Airport (ELP), either because of prices or convenience, getting to your hotel will be very straightforward.
 You can either opt to take a local bus on route 33 or 50 into the city, or you can simply call an Uber.
-The bus route takes about 45 minutes depending on where you’re headed, and the Uber will take closer to 15 minutes.

 As this airport is relatively small for an international airport, flights are sometimes on the pricier side.
 However, it’s still worth looking into, as you never know when you’ll find a good deal!